telerik/fiddler-core-docs/getting-started/system-requirements.md

 # System Requirements

-In order to develop applications with **Telerik FiddlerCore Embedded Engine** you need to have the following development tools installed:
+In order to develop applications with **Telerik FiddlerCore** you need to have the following development tools installed:

 ## FiddlerCore for .NET Framework 4.0